Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Steady-state Output Comparison

-In a chamber without background water vapor, the pressure decrease shown in Figure \ref{fig:deltaP} would likely not appear, but the corrected data in Figure \ref{fig:wwater} suggest that the pressure increase due to undesired gas emission would be extremely small.
+In a chamber without background water vapor, the pressure decrease shown in Figure \ref{fig:deltaP} would likely not appear, but the corrected data in Figure \ref{fig:wwater} suggest that the pressure increase due to undesired gas emission from the IHOPG is extremely small.
 In comparison, the chromate dispensers increased total background pressure by about $1.2 \times 10^{-9}$ Torr regardless of the level of rubidium output.
 In the worst case, when the IHOPG was producing almost no rubidium, the total pressure increase in the steady state was $7 \times 10^{-10}$ Torr.
-These results show that the IHOPGs produce, at most, about one-half of the waste gases of the chromate dispensers, and perform even better at higher output rates.
+These results show that in the configuration used here, the IHOPGs produce, at most, about one-half of the waste gases of the chromate dispensers, and compare more favorably at higher output rates.
+Some of the observed waste gases were almost certainly contributed by desorption of gases on nearby walls, but this effect is difficult to engineer away, as the heat required for activation, especially for the chromate dispensers, is quite large.
+In other words, there seems to be a significant advantage to be gained by using dispensers that require less heat to activate, as generating less heat mitigates desorption and out-gassing from other nearby vacuum components.